 The Authority have received £660k and a further Home Office grant £1m received in 2021 and based on their projections for the next 12 months are forecasting that this will cover the budgeted cost and income impact from Covid-19 without any need to use its own contingency funding, reserves and balances.
 The Authority outturn for 19/20 has shown a £244k underspend, and is currently forecasting a year-end underspend at 31st March 2021, and a balanced budget for 21/22.
 The in-year underspend forecast for 20/21 will be used to contribute £403k to a contingency reserve to smooth the impact of uncertainties and pressures on the budget.
 By the end of the MTFP period (i.e. to 2025/26 financial year) the Authority are forecasting a budget shortfall of £4 million.
-We have calculated the forecast level of reserves and balances that could be available to support the NCFRA budget in a worst-case scenario and this theoretical level is £3.1 million (£2 million general reserves for insurance, transformation, operational equipment, funding reserve).
+We have calculated the forecast level of reserves and balances that could be available to support the NCFRA budget in a worst-case scenario and this theoretical level is £3.1 million (£2 million general reserves forecast by 31/03/2026 plus £1,111 million on earmarked reserves for insurance, transformation, operational equipment, funding reserve).
 From our review we note that whilst the Authority is forecasting that financial pressures will start to increase from the 2022/23 financial year onwards, this uncertain financial landscape is not dissimilar and disproportionate to other Local Government and Fire and Rescue Services.